apagade/Test/gitlab-assignment.md

 ### 4. Slow Application

 Recent code changes or deployment issues could cause performance degradation.
-Look for change logs, any changes to configurations etc. Quick look at the application logs for increase in errors, stacktrace could be helpful.
+Look for change logs, any changes to configurations, etc. A quick look at the application logs for an increase in errors or stack traces could be helpful.

-Tools like VisualVM (jvisualvm) or jconsole could be helpful to understand the JVM based applications performance.
+Tools like VisualVM (jvisualvm) or jconsole could be helpful to understand JVM-based application performance.

 ### 5. User Issues

-Finally there could be issues on the user end as well.
-For example the user has a slow internet connection or network congestion, or a slow/overloaded machine/browser.
-Quick chat with the user and asking to perfor internet speed test, system restart etc could help quickly identify and unblock the user.
+Finally, there could be issues on the user's end as well.
+For example, the user has a slow internet connection or network congestion, or a slow/overloaded machine/browser.
+A quick chat with the user and asking them to perform an internet speed test or system restart could help quickly identify and unblock the user.

 ## 2.2.
 Describe how you would begin to troubleshoot this issue?

-Ideally there are monitoring and alerting dashboards for such applications which should notify any SLO breach proactively even before user reporting the issue.
-Looking at monitoring dashboards should give quick idea if any of the server component is facing/faced any issues during the reported time frame.
+Ideally, there are monitoring and alerting dashboards for such applications that should notify of any SLO breach proactively even before the user reports the issue.
+Looking at monitoring dashboards should give a quick idea if any of the server components are facing/have faced any issues during the reported time frame.
 This should be a good starting point.

-If such alerts and monitoring is not in place, we should first try to reproduce the issue by following the user's steps.
-We should identify which REST endpoint is serving the user's request and try to study it's response time.
-We could log in to the machine and use above the commands mentioned in the above section to troubleshoot and try to identify the root cause.
+If such alerts and monitoring are not in place, we should first try to reproduce the issue by following the user's steps.
+We should identify which REST endpoint is serving the user's request and try to study its response time.
+We could log in to the machine and use the commands mentioned in the above section to troubleshoot and try to identify the root cause.

-From here on we could formulate hypothesis and try to prove them right or wrong.
+From here on, we could formulate hypotheses and try to prove them right or wrong.

 ## 2.3.
 System Design and Architectural Tradeoffs

 In the current setup, there is only one machine serving the user requests.
-Also the application, webserver and the database are hosted on the same machine.
-Such architect might be enough for trivial, non-critical, low usage services especially for the internal users.
-However this is not a recommended architecture for any serious use case because there is no high availability or scope for load balancing using horizontal scaling.
-The sytem is single point of failure.
+Also, the application, web server, and the database are hosted on the same machine.
+Such architecture might be enough for trivial, non-critical, low usage services, especially for internal users.
+However, this is not a recommended architecture for any serious use case because there is no high availability or scope for load balancing using horizontal scaling.
+The system is a single point of failure.

-Typically, we would host the application/webserver and database on different machines.
-We would also have the webserver behing a load balancer and all the user requests being received by the load balancer.
-This way we could have multiple instances of the webserver running each sharing the load.
-We could also configure the DB machine with higher resources independetly of the webserver machine.
+Typically, we would host the application/web server and database on different machines.
+We would also have the web server behind a load balancer with all user requests being received by the load balancer.
+This way, we could have multiple instances of the web server running, each sharing the load.
+We could also configure the DB machine with higher resources independently of the web server machine.

 # Question 3